 Leadership Overview

-ICM has 4 executives leading key functions including strategy, finance, and operations.
+ICM has 4 executives leading key functions including strategic oversight, financial management, and community-based operational delivery.

 Leadership Roles at ICM